-Victor Jones is an attorney and senior policy advisor for the State of Louisiana.
+Victor Jones serves as Educational Special Counsel for the NAACP Legal Defense and Education Fund, Inc. (LDF).
 He holds a B.A. in Literature from Xavier University of Louisiana, a Master’s Degree in Education from Harvard University, and a J.D. from Loyola University New Orleans College of Law.

 Victor has experience as a civil rights attorney, utilizing integrated advocacy models including direct and impact litigation, public policy, and public outreach to address systemic maladies for at-risk youth and young adult populations.
 Early in his legal career, he practiced commercial litigation, employment law, and education law at multi-disciplinary law firms in New Orleans.
 He is a writer and frequent guest lecturer namely on civil rights issues impacting children and young adults.
 Prior to attending law school, Victor was a public-school kindergarten teacher.